Pinterest Hidden Image

 Pin

-Step 6: The entire process will take up to 10 minutes.
+The entire process will take up to 10 minutes.
 You'll know the coconut butter is ready once it has a runny liquid consistency.

 🍫 Variations

-• Toasted Coconut Butter - Add an extra dimension of flavor by toasting your coconut flakes first before processing.
-FYI, toasted coconut spread is particularly delicious with a pinch of salt. 😉 Note, that toasted coconut butter will have a darker, more golden appearance.
+• Toasted Coconut Butter: Add an extra dimension of flavor by toasting your coconut flakes first before processing.
+FYI, toasted coconut spread is particularly delicious with a pinch of salt.
+Note, that toasted coconut butter will have a darker, more golden appearance.

-• Frozen Coconut Bites: Spread the tropical butter between two banana slices and freeze them for a quick and easy dessert.
+• Frozen Coconut Bites: Spread the coconut butter between two banana slices and freeze them for a quick and easy dessert.
 Dip the frozen bites in melted vegan dark chocolate for an extra indulgence.

 💬 FAQs